 The Resilience in Survivors of Katrina Study (RISK) study has followed a cohort of low-income parents from a year before (baseline) exposure to Hurricane Katrina, and then 1, 4 and 12 years post disaster in order to learn more about the short- and long-term impacts.
-The findings of this study published in PLOS ONE contribute … Continue reading “Novel study examines pre-existing predictors of post-traumatic stress symptoms in aftermath of disaster”
+The findings of this study published in PLOS ONE contribute to the body of research on exposure to disasters by confirming that people who were…

 Tune in to hear Mary Water’s perspective on how some of the positive qualities in human nature can rise to the surface (and surprise us!) when we’re faced with a disaster.

 When Harvard Pop Center Director Lisa Berkman and Associate Director Jason Beckfield are both on sabbatical during the 2020-2021 academic year, Mary Waters, the PVK Professor of Arts and Sciences and the John L. Loeb Professor of Sociology at Harvard University, will serve as interim director.
 Professor Waters is a closely affiliated faculty member and long-time Center collaborator, whose research interests—such as the integration of immigrants and their children, and…

 Researchers affiliated with the Resilience in Survivors of Hurricane Katrina (RISK) project have published a paper that takes a look at the health impacts of being displaced into a gentrified neighborhood.
 The researchers did not find evidence of significant effects on BMI, self-rated health, or psychological distress.
 Photo: Ted Eytan on Flickr